 Think tanks are research organisations that aim to influence policy on a regional, national or even global scale.
-Unlike academic researchers, they not only think about problems, but attempt to implement the necessary amendments to bring about change.
+Unlike academic researchers, employers of think tanks not only consider problems, but attempt to implement the necessary amendments to bring about change.

 Each think tank has its own specific area of interest, ranging from climate change to the free market economy.
 They seek to sway public opinion and advocate on behalf of issues they think are important.
 Think tanks are often associated with a particular political stance, although there are also independent think tanks with no political affiliation.